How to Make Vegan Pozole Rojo

 Also with some freshly crushed dried Mexican oregano.

-Or you could also freeze it and it will keep fresh for a couple of months.
+Or you could also freeze it by pouring into freezer safe containers or a freezer Ziploc bag.
+It will keep fresh for up to 4 months.

 Recipe For How to Make Vegan Pozole Rojo